XMYMouyiXu/GED-EXP/README.md

 In GREED, the dataset names are `GED_AIDS700nef`, `GED_LINUX` and `GED_IMDBMulti`.

+For GREED and ERIC, change the dataset name to `ptg_IMDB` for IMDBpyg dataset.

 ## How to run
 Please refer to the README file in each model directory.